The Roebling Index

 The building's complicated commercial history is part of its public identity.
 The original developer, HFZ Capital Group, defaulted on the project loans during the 2020-2021 broader Manhattan supertall residential market shock.
 Witkoff Group and Access Industries assumed the project in 2021 and rebranded it from "The XI" / "The Eleventh" to "One High Line."
 Former HFZ managing director Nir Meir was charged in 2024 with directing approximately $253 million of project funding to HFZ-controlled LLCs in an $86 million fraud scheme — a separate legal matter that resolved any cloud over the project's commercial structure under Witkoff and Access Industries' ownership.

 Since the relaunch, the building's transaction trajectory has been consistent with the architectural ambition.
 A $52 million penthouse contract was reported in mid-2023 (approximately 7,000 square feet plus 4,870 square feet of terrace).
 A $47 million West Tower penthouse closed December 3, 2024 (approximately 7,000 square feet, 4,870 square feet wraparound terrace, 6-bedroom 7.5-bathroom configuration).
-A $25 million penthouse was acquired by former hedge fund executive Robert Shafir in September 2024 (35th floor, 5-bedroom, West Tower).
-The Real Deal reported in February 2025 that the project's sellout was approaching completion.
+A $25 million penthouse was acquired by former hedge fund executive Robert Shafir in September 2024 (35th floor, 5-bedroom, West Tower). reported in February 2025 that the project's sellout was approaching completion.

 The integrated Faena Hotel adds a hospitality service layer that distinguishes One High Line from peer trophy condominium inventory in Manhattan.
 Residents receive two one-year Faena Rose memberships, access to the Tierra Santa Healing House spa, and access to a restaurant by chef Francis Mallmann within the building.